petergoes/petergoes.nl/content/blog/my-stab-at-rendering-shadow-dom-server-side.md

 1. Get all elements on the page with a `[data-ssr="serialized"]` attribute.
 2. For each element do:
 3. Get a reference to the `<template>` and `<script>` elements and their contents, in the current Web Component element
 4. Remove all elements except the `<template>`.
-Basically remove all would-be-Shadow-DOM
+Removing all would-be-Shadow-DOM
 5. Move all elements in the `<template>` element (original Light DOM) back into their original place
 6. Remove the now empty `<template>` element and `<script>` element
 7. Loop over the data object to add all properties to the Web Components properties.
 This makes sure Array and Object properties are set via JavaScript